ultrafast-code/UltraFast.jl/README.md

 ## Citing and authors
 It is written by R.J.L.F.
 Berns, P.F.A.
 Coenders, G. Fabiani and J.H.
 Mentink for research purpose.
-Any use of ULTRAFAST for scientific research has to provide citation to ultrafast-code/ULTRAFAST.
+Any use of UltraFast.jl for scientific research has to provide citation to ultrafast-code/UltraFast.jl.

 See [`CITATION.bib`](CITATION.bib) for how to cite `UltraFast.jl` in your publications.